The return of negative equity

 Homeowners who are trapped on a mortgage lender’s SVR because they don’t have sufficient equity to secure a new fixed-rate deal are referred to as ‘mortgage prisoners‘.

 Although repayments on the lender’s SVR are likely to be more expensive than a fixed-rate mortgage product, being in negative equity on a house shouldn’t impact your credit score unless you’re unable to keep up with your repayments.
 If you struggle to afford the repayments on the SVR, it’s important to speak to your mortgage lender.
 There has been much discussion around mortgage prisoners in recent years and lenders are encouraged to support any mortgage prisoners experiencing financial difficulty.
-Missed mortgage can have a serious impact on your financial future and may put your home at risk of repossession.
+Missed mortgage payments can have a serious impact on your financial future and may put your home at risk of repossession.
 It’s important to speak to your mortgage lender as soon as you begin struggling, to avoid getting to that point.

 Can I part exchange my house with negative equity?